Gardening

 a.

-gardening and what you should do to anticipate, help prevent, mitigate,
+with gardening and what you should do to anticipate, help

 b.

-occur while gardening, including cuts, scratches, puncture wounds,
+could occur while gardening, including cuts, scratches, puncture

-insect bites, anaphylactic shock, heat reactions, and reactions from
+wounds, insect bites, anaphylactic shock, heat reactions, and

 2.